AndySAnker/Exp2SimGAN/README.md

 - [base options](/options/base_options.py)
 - [test options](/options/test_options.py)

-# Can we trust the machine?
+# Can we trust the Machine?
 Go to [INS_similarity](INS_similarity/) to get guidelines of how to achieve quantified values of how much we can trust the trained model on a particular dataset.

 # Authors